 My name is Dr. Christine Ho Younghusband.
-I am a second generation Chinese Canadian woman.
-My mom and dad immigrated to Canada when my sister was 2-years old.
+I am a second generation Chinese Canadian cis-gendered woman.
+My mom and dad immigrated to Canada in the late 1960’s when my older sister was 2-years old.
+They immigrated soon after the immigration laws were changed to include a merit-based point system.
 My twin brother and I were born and raised in Prince Rupert, BC.
-I went to UBC for my B.Sc. and B.Ed., and I taught math and science in BC public schools for 16-years.
-During that time, I completed my M.Ed. in Curriculum and Instruction at SFU then left teaching to complete my EdD in Educational Leadership at SFU.
+I graduated from Prince Rupert Senior Secondary and went to UBC to complete my B.Sc. in Chemistry and B.Ed. in Secondary Education.
+I taught secondary mathematics, science, and chemistry in BC public schools for 16-years.
+During that time, I completed my M.Ed. in Curriculum and Instruction at SFU.
+In 2010, I left the teaching profession to complete my EdD in Educational Leadership at SFU.
+My research interests included out-of-field teaching, professional learning, subject matter acquisition, and mathematics education.
 My dissertation titled “The Professional Learning Experiences of Non-Mathematics Subject Specialist Teachers: A Descriptive Study” was successfully defended in 2017.
-See details below.
+See below.

 During my doctoral studies, I served as an elected school trustee for 7-years and director for the BC School Trustees Association Board of Directors for 3-years.
-In 2018, I joined the University of Northern British Columbia (UNBC) as an Assistant Professor and I teach in the Teacher Education Program (TEP) and Graduate Studies.
-My love for education has rekindled and enjoy developing my practice with the land based learning, in situ learning, and reflective practice using e-Portfolios.
+I also worked on the Math K-9 Curriculum Development Team for the Ministry of Education on BC’s Curriculum, the Math Teaching Guide for the First Nations Education Steering Committee (FNESC), and the BC Open Ed Math Competencies online resource/webpage.
+In 2018, I joined the University of Northern British Columbia (UNBC) as an Assistant Professor and I teach in the Teacher Education Program (TEP), and undergraduate and graduate courses.
+My love for teaching/learning has rekindled and I enjoy developing my practice with the land based learning, in situ learning, and reflective practice using e-Portfolios.
 I started this portfolio in 2019 when I was teaching EDUC 431 (EdTech).
-I wanted to model what it would be like to create a portfolio that one would create a digital narrative that is formative and summative in nature.
+I wanted to explore how a portfolio forms a digital narrative that is formative and summative.

-My research interests include: subject matter acquisition, mathematics education, policy and practice, culture and mathematics, professional learning experiences, formative assessment, action research, BC education, and teacher education.
+My research interests include: out-of-field teaching, professional learning, subject matter acquisition, mathematics education, climate change education, identity development, policy and practice, culture and mathematics, formative assessment, action research, BC education, and teacher education.

 UNBC Profile: https://www2.unbc.ca/people/ho-younghusband-dr-christine